flowr-analysis/flowr/wiki/Linting and Testing.md

 ## CI Pipeline

-We have several workflows defined in [.github/workflows](../.github/workflows/) (with the core setup of node and R being outsourced to [.github/actions/setup](../.github/actions/setup)).
+We have several workflows defined in [.github/workflows](../.github/workflows/).
 We explain the most important workflows in the following:

 - [qa.yaml](../.github/workflows/qa.yaml) is the main workflow which will run different steps depending on several factors.
 It is responsible for: